 How Much Does the Massachusetts Seller of Checks Bond Cost?

-The Massachusetts Seller of Checks surety bond can cost anywhere between $1,500 to $7,000 per year.
+The Massachusetts Seller of Checks surety bond can cost anywhere between $1,500 to $7,000 per year or $150 to $750 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $100,000 Seller of Checks Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|

 |650 – 799||$2,000||$200|